Structured Binary Neural Networks for Image Recognition: Related Work

 \section{Related Work}

 \textbf{Network quantization.} The recent increasing demand for implementing fixed-point deep neural networks on embedded devices motivates the study of low-bit network quantization.
 Quantization based methods represent the network weights and/or activations with very low precision, thus yielding highly compact DNN models compared to their floating-point counterparts.
-BNNs~\cite{hubara2016binarized, rastegari2016xnor} propose to constrain both weights and activations to binary values (i.e., $+1$ and $-1$), where the multiplication-accumulations can be replaced by purely $\rm xnor(\cdot)$ and $\rm popcount(\cdot)$ operations, which are in general much faster.
+BNNs \cite{hubara2016binarized, rastegari2016xnor} propose to constrain both weights and activations to binary values (i.e., $+1$ and $-1$), where the multiplication-accumulations can be replaced by purely $\rm xnor(\cdot)$ and $\rm popcount(\cdot)$ operations, which are in general much faster.
 However, BNNs still suffer from significant accuracy decrease compared with the full precision counterparts.
 To narrow this accuracy gap, ternary networks \cite{li2016ternary,zhu2016trained} and even higher bit fixed-point quantization \cite{zhou2016dorefa, zhou2017incremental} methods are proposed.

 In general, quantization approaches target at tackling two main problems.
 On one hand, some works target at designing a more accurate quantizer to minimize information loss.
 For the uniform quantizer, works in \cite{choi2018pact,jung2019learning} explicitly parameterize and optimize the upper and/or lower bound of the activation and weights.
 To reduce the quantization error, non-uniform approaches \cite{park2017weighted, zhang2018lq} are proposed to better approximate the data distribution.
-In particular, LQ-net \cite{zhang2018lq} proposes to jointly optimize the quantizer and the network parameters.
+In particular, LQ-Net \cite{zhang2018lq} proposes to jointly optimize the quantizer and the network parameters.
 On the other hand, because of the non-differentiable quantizer, some literature focuses on relaxing the discrete optimization problem.
 A typical approach is to train with regularization \cite{ding2019regularizing, bai2019proxquant}, where the optimization problem becomes continuous while gradually adjusting the data distribution towards quantization level.
 Moreover, Hou \etal \cite{hou2017loss, hou2018loss} propose the loss-aware quantization by directly optimizing the discrete objective function.
-Apart from the two challenges, with the popularization of neural architecture search (NAS), Wang \etal \cite{wang2019haq} further propose to employ reinforcement learning to automatically determine the bit-width of each layer without human heuristics.